Ciloxan Ear Drops (Ciprofloxacin Hydrochloride)

 Alcohol

-Tell your doctor if you drink alcohol while using Ciloxan Ear Drops.
+Tell your doctor if you drink alcohol while using this medication.

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Ciloxan Ear Drops affect you, as the medication may cause dizziness or other side effects that could impair your ability to perform these activities safely.
+Be careful before you drive or use any machines or tools until you know how Ciloxan Ear Drops affect you, as the medication may cause dizziness or other side effects that could impair your ability to operate machinery safely.

 Storage

-Store Ciloxan Ear Drops below 25°C in a cool, dry place away from moisture, heat, and sunlight.
+Store below 25°C in a cool, dry place away from moisture, heat, and sunlight.
 Do not refrigerate or freeze.
 Protect from light.
-Keep the cap on tightly and replace immediately after use.
+Keep the cap on the bottle at all times except when using.
+Put the cap back on immediately after use.
 Keep out of reach of children.
 Discard the container 4 weeks after opening.
-Do not use after the expiry date.

 Overdose Information

-If you think you have used too much Ciloxan Ear Drops, you may need urgent medical attention.
 If you accidentally put too many drops in your ear(s), immediately rinse your ear(s) with warm tap water.
-Contact the Poisons Information Centre (13 11 26), your doctor, or go to the nearest hospital Emergency Department immediately, even if there are no signs of discomfort or poisoning.
+If you think you have used too much, seek urgent medical attention.
+Contact the Poisons Information Centre (13 11 26), your doctor, or go to the nearest hospital Emergency Department immediately, even if there are no signs of discomfort.

 Frequently Asked Questions

 No, do not stop using this medicine suddenly.
-You should complete the full 9-day course of treatment as prescribed by your doctor, even if your symptoms improve, to ensure the infection is completely eliminated.
+Complete the full 9-day course as prescribed by your doctor to ensure the infection is fully treated.

-No, do not use Ciloxan Ear Drops just before having a bath, shower, or going swimming, as this may affect the medication’s effectiveness.
+Do not use Ciloxan Ear Drops just before having a bath, shower, or going swimming.
+Follow your doctor's advice about water activities during treatment.

 Important Disclaimer